QaiserEjaz/Digital-Clock/README.md

 # DIGITAL CLOCK

-simple project crated using HTML , CSS and JavaScript
+simple project created using HTML , CSS and JavaScript